Hello! Today I’m going to share an important topic that maybe you’ve heard many times but actually never pay attention to it. Yes, It’s font pairings.

 To create a good pin, you need a tool to help you.
 My recommended tool is PicMonkey!

 Why PicMonkey?
 As far as I know, PicMonkey capable of creating everything you need for your blog.
 I can create social media images such as for Facebook, Pinterest, Twitter and Instagram, logos, printable, and many more.

-One of my favourite thing of PicMonkey is that you can add new fonts easily.
+One of my favorite thing of PicMonkey is that you can add new fonts easily.
 To be honest with you, I’m kind of obsessed with fonts.
 I always want to find and add beautiful fonts that I can work with for my pins and printable.

 To add the fonts, you need to close PicMonkey if you already open it.
 And simply download the font you want and install it.
 Wait for couple minutes and then open PicMonkey again and voila!
 You get the new font on the YOURS tab.
 It’s easy as that!